watinha08/watinha08/README.md

  #### My name is Leonardo, I'm from São Paulo, Brazil.
- I like to learn new things and improve my skills!
+ I'm Passionate about games!

-• Studying Computer Science;
+• Studying Video Game Programming and Development;

-• I'm very friendly;
+• ;

 ### Get in touch with me through my social network: